Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M03L02_App_Designer.md

 2. By default, all available components are selected.
 Uncheck the **All** checkbox.

-3. All but the Main form will be unchecked.
-You required to select at least one form.

 4. Check the **All** checkbox.
 Both forms will be selected.

 5. Select the **Views** of the **Knowledge Test Result**.